-As a homeowner who wants to protect your investment, you’re probably aware of the damage that termites can cause, and you may want to watch carefully for signs of a termite infestation.
+As a homeowner who wants to protect your investment, you’re probably aware of the damage that termites can cause, and you may want to watch carefully for signs of termites.
 But is that tiny gray-brown structure clinging to your foundation a termite cocoon or mud tube?
 People may confuse mud tubes and cocoons.

 Termites do not make cocoons.
 Although mud tubes and cocoons both protect their insect inhabitants, they aren’t the same thing.
 Let’s take a closer look at cocoons and mud tubes.